-Facebook says nothing dangerous after initial sarin scare
+FBI says nothing dangerous after Facebook sarin scare

 MENLO PARK, Calif.
-(AP) — A Facebook spokesman says a package that initially tested positive for sarin at a mail facility near the company’s headquarters in California did not contain any dangerous substance.
+(AP) — The FBI says a package that initially tested positive for sarin at a mail facility near Facebook’s headquarters in California did not contain any dangerous substance.

-“Authorities have confirmed test results were negative for any potentially dangerous substance and the buildings have been cleared for re-population,” spokesman Anthony Harrison said in a statement Tuesday to the San Jose Mercury News .
+The FBI says in a statement Tuesday the agency and its law enforcement partners “thoroughly tested the items in question and determined them to be non-hazardous.”

 Authorities put the site under quarantine Monday.
 Four buildings were evacuated.
-The suspicious package was delivered around 11 a.m. to one of the company’s mail rooms, Harrison said.
+The suspicious package was delivered around 11 a.m. to one of the company’s mail rooms.

 Workers who handled the package did not report any ill effects.